sfccdevops/sfcc-cartridge-overrides-vscode-extension/README.md

 #### Indicator Meanings:

-* `↑` Indicators how many Overrides were found Left of the Selected Cartridge
+* `↑` Indicates how many Overrides were found Left of the Selected Cartridge
-* `↓` Indicators how many Overrides were found Right of the Selected Cartridge
+* `↓` Indicates how many Overrides were found Right of the Selected Cartridge
 * On a Folder, `↑` & `↓` indicate the Total Number of Overrides Within the Folder
 * On a File, `↑` & `↓` indicate the Total Number of Overrides in the Cartridge Path